Hugh Evan-Thomas: Service at the Admiralty

-In 1905 Evan-Thomas became captain of the yacht HMS Enchantress, which was reserved for the use of the first lord of the admiralty (the government minister in charge of the navy).
-Shortly afterwards he became Naval Secretary to the First Lord and continued in that post under Lord Cawdor, Lord Tweedsmouth and Reginald McKenna.
-This was the period when John Fisher was first Sea Lord, and considerable changes were taking place in the composition of the navy.
+In 1905 Evan-Thomas became captain of the yacht HMS Enchantress, which was reserved for the Board of Admiralty.
+Shortly afterwards he became Private Secretary to the First Lord of the Admiralty, and served as such to Lord Cawdor, Lord Tweedsmouth and Reginald McKenna.
+This was the period when John Fisher was First Sea Lord, and considerable changes were taking place in the composition of the navy.
 Although on good terms with his former commander Beresford, he also maintained a good working relationship with Fisher, despite the growing public feud between the two admirals.

 In 1908 he returned to sea in command of the new dreadnought battleship HMS Bellerophon, the second of the new class of ships being created by Fisher.
 Bellerophon joined the Home Fleet commanded by Admiral Sir William May, who had once been Evan-Thomas' commander when onboard Ramillies.
 During fleet exercise in 1909, Bellerophon was given the task of 'fast scout', for the red fleet.
 On one day, she detected a group of four cruisers from the opposing red fleet, and was duly deemed to have sunk them, to the congratulations of all, including newspapers reporting the events.
 However, the next day trying to repeat the coup, Bellerophon instead emerged from mist to find six opposing battleships.
 This was the end of the exercise for Evan-Thomas.
 In April 1910, Bellerophon played host to trials of a new 'director firing system' devised by Percy Scott.
 The intention of the system was to control all main guns on the ship together, from a vantage point high on the ship, where an enemy could best be seen.
 Firing all guns simultaneously meant that the shells would fall at the same time, and the position of the splashes compared to an enemy vessel would give a good idea of how to correct the aim for the next shot.
-Evan Thomas was not impressed by the system, which ultimately proved essential in extending the range at which effective attacks on an enemy could be made.
+Evan-Thomas was not impressed by the system, which ultimately proved essential in extending the range at which effective attacks on an enemy could be made.
 At the time, conventional wisdom in the fleet suggested a range of 8,000 yards was a reasonable distance to open fire, but in the forthcoming war, successful actions took place at more than twice this range, with the advantage going to the side who could fire accurately first.